idea-statica/iom-examples/rcs/rcs-column.md

 ## Sections, Extremes, Internal forces, Second order effect
-For the check section data the reinforcement cross-section and the check member is defined.
+The reinforced cross-section and the check member are defined for the checked section.
-In the check section data there are defined extremes of internal forces for ULS and SLS calculation.
+Extremes of internal forces (for ULS and SLS calculation) are set in the checked section data there.

 For assessment of limit states, actual internal forces into the analyzed cross-section need to be insert.
 To calculate second order effects is necessary to insert the correct values of bending moment on the top and bottom of the column.